Simplicity: Stressed Out by Stuff

 Julia Ubbenga is creator of the popular blog Rich in What Matters and author of Declutter Your Heart and Your Home.
 Her online projects, which have attracted over fifty million views, help others let go of inner and outer clutter and reorder their lives around what matters most.
 Julia resides in Kansas City with her husband and their four children.

-Taken from “Declutter Your Heart and Your Home by Julia Ubbenga.
+Adapted from Rich in What Matters and “Declutter Your Heart and Your Home by Julia Ubbenga.
 Copyright © April 2025.
 Used by permission of Zondervan.

 Related Articles